lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Certain jurisdictions are already recommending or mandating that PQC lattice schemes be used exclusively within a PQ/T hybrid framework.
 The use of a composite scheme provides a straightforward implementation of hybrid solutions compatible with (and advocated by) some governments and cybersecurity agencies [BSI2021], [ANSSI2024].

 This specification defines a specific instantiation of the PQ/T Hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single key encapsulation mechanism (KEM) presenting a single public key and ciphertext such that it can be treated as a single atomic algorithm at the protocol level; a property referred to as "protocol backwards compatibility" since it can be applied to protocols that are not explicitly hybrid-aware.
 Composite algorithms address algorithm strength uncertainty because the composite algorithm remains strong so long as one of its components remains strong.
 Concrete instantiations of composite ML-KEM algorithms are provided based on ML-KEM, RSA-OAEP and ECDH.
 Backwards compatibility in the sense of upgraded systems continuing to inter-operate with legacy systems is not directly covered in this specification, but is the subject of {{sec-backwards-compat}}.
+The idea of a composite was first presented in {{bindel}}

 Composite ML-KEM is applicable in any PKIX-related application that would otherwise use ML-KEM.